Statement of Purpose

-Xcel 2000 Fostercare Services Ltd aim to attract foster carers in Kent, London and the East of England, offering a wide range of skills and experience to meet the needs of individual children.
+Xcel 2000 Fostercare Services Ltd aim to attract Foster Parents in Kent, London and the East of England, offering a wide range of skills and experience to meet the needs of individual children.

 We aim to recruit people from a wide range of cultures, religions, and ethnic backgrounds, to reflect and celebrate the rich diversity of the children referred to Xcel 2000.

-We believe in providing potential Foster Parents, as well as Foster Parents who are currently fostering with another organisation or the Local Authority, who may be looking to change who they foster with, sufficient information to enable them to make an informed decision about whether to pursue a career in fostering.
+We believe in providing potential Foster Parents, as well as Foster Parents who are currently fostering with another organisation or the Local Authority, who may be looking to change who they foster with, sufficient information to enable them to make an informed decision about whether to pursue a career in fostering with Xcel 2000.
 Equally, we aim to eliminate any applicant who is clearly unsuitable or ill intentioned by applying a rigorous and thorough assessment process, in line with safer recruitment policies and protocols.
 If they’re transferring from another organisation/the Local Authority we ensure a robust transfer process is followed, ensuring we are compliant with the National Minimum Standards and Fostering Regulations 2011.

-Potential carers are recruited mainly through advertising campaigns and by ‘word of mouth’.
-Enquiries are processed and information is sent to those who meet Xcel 2000 Fostercare Services Ltd initial criteria.
+Potential Foster Parents are recruited mainly through advertising campaigns and by ‘word of mouth’.
+Enquiries are processed and an information pack is sent to those who meet Xcel 2000 Fostercare Services Ltd initial criteria.
 This is followed by a home visit by two members of Xcel 2000 Fostercare Services Ltd.

-Enquirers who wish to be considered as foster carers must complete an application form, which asks for details of the applicants, their household, their life experiences and a section to enable relevant checks to be made.
-When this is satisfactorily completed, the assessment can begin and will follow the Stage 1 and Stage 2 process as defined in the Assessment and Approval of Foster Carer Guidelines and Regulations (2013).
+Enquirers who wish to be considered as Foster Parents must complete an application form, which asks for details of the applicants, their household, their life experiences and a section to enable relevant checks to be made.
+When this is satisfactorily completed, the assessment can begin and will follow the Stage 1 and Stage 2 process as defined in the Assessment and Approval of Foster Parent Guidelines and Regulations (2013).

 Xcel 2000 Fostercare Services Ltd will appoint an Assessing Social Worker to undertake the assessment, this may be a fostering supervisor who already works as part of the Hazel Project or an Independent Social Worker.
 They will meet the applicants and explain the process including the timescale, preparation training and the need for checks to be made and referees to be interviewed.
-The Social Worker will, in particular explain that the assessment is based on whether the applicants can meet or have the potential to meet a range of competencies, relevant to looking after someone else’s children.
+They will, in particular, explain that the assessment is based on whether the applicants can meet or have the potential to meet a range of competencies, relevant to looking after someone else’s children.
 It will also be explained that evidence will be required to back up these competencies.

 During the assessment process, the applicants will be very much involved, collecting evidence and discussing with the Social Worker all aspects of caring for children.
 This will lead to a final report being completed by the Social Worker.